mylinuxforwork/dotfiles/README.md

 The dotfiles are tested with the following Arch based distributions:

 - Arch Linux (recommended)
+- EndeavourOS
 - Manjaro Linux
 - Arco Linux
-- EndeavourOS

-But the installation should work on all Arch Linux based distributions as well.
+The installation should work on all Arch Linux based distributions as well.

 For Arco Linux users: Please reinstall/force the installation of all packages during the installation/update process of the install script.
 The script will also offer to remove ttf-ms-fonts if installed to avoid issues with icons on waybar.

 ## Before you start

 PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIAL INSTALLTION.
-PLEASE READ THIS README until the end before starting the installation.

-The installation script will try to create a backup from an previous dotfiles installation.
+The installation script will create a backup from an previous dotfiles installation.

-Please note: To get the default Linux folder structure incl.
-Downloads, etc please install the packages xdg-user-dirs and run xdg-user-dirs-update.

 ## Reference Installation

-The reference installation on the dotfiles is based on Arch Linux installed with a minimal profile.
+The reference installation for the ML4W dotfiles is based on Arch Linux installed with archinstal and the minimal profile.

 Please watch the video on YouTube: https://youtu.be/kHG5czrQ7WA

 ## Installation with GIT

 ```
 # 1.)
-Change into your Downloads folder
+Change into your Downloads folder (create the folder if not available)
 cd ~/Downloads

 # 2.)
 Clone the dotfiles repository into the Downloads folder